PGelss/scikit_tt/README.md

 ```
 co_oxidation ..........
 CO oxidation on a RuO2 surface
 fermi_pasta_ulam ...... time-series data for the Fermi-Pasta-Ulam problem
+fpu_coefficients ...... coefficient tensor for the Fermi-Pasta_ulam problem
 kuramoto .............. time-series data for the kuramoto model
+kuramoto_coefficients . coefficient tensor for the kuramoto model
 signaling_cascade ..... cascading process on a genetic network consisting of genes of different species
 two_step_destruction .. two-step mechanism for the destruction of molecules
 ```